 If you’re a tax resident in Spain, you’re required to declare and pay taxes on your worldwide income—yes, even if that money was earned elsewhere.
+The Spanish Tax Agency confirms that residents are taxed on income obtained anywhere in the world.

 👉 This includes: